johnwesterman/illumio_core/README.md

 ## Install the PCE and UI software via RPM:

-(installing bzip2 is required if you are using CentOS < 8.x)
+(installing bzip2 is required if you are using CentOS < 8.x or Rocky Linux)
 ```
 yum -y install bzip2
 ```